Ava4wonder/Multi-view-Clustering/README.md

-# This repository is used for Multi-view Clustering projects.
+# This repository is used for Multi-view Clustering project.
+For any questions, please do not hesitate to contact us.
+E-mail: hwang@my.swjtu.edu.cn